alephmembeth/alephmembeth.github.io/events.md

       </td>
       <td>
          <b>Empirical Research and Normative Theory</b><br>
-         international summer school at the “Oldenburg School for the Social Sciences and the Humanities 2017” of the Graduate School for the Social Sciences and the Humanities (3GO); University of Oldenburg; organised jointly with Malte Ingo Meyerhuber and Rea Kodalle<br>
+         international summer school at the »Oldenburg School for the Social Sciences and the Humanities 2017« of the Graduate School for the Social Sciences and the Humanities (3GO); University of Oldenburg; organised jointly with Malte Ingo Meyerhuber and Rea Kodalle<br>
          <br>
          featuring contributions by Max Agostini, Martijn Boot, Maarten Derksen, Niklas Dworazik, Carlos de Matos Fernandes, Andrea Klonschinski, Jannis Kreienkamp, Marvin Kunz, Bert Musschenga, Elsa Romfeld, Hanno Sauer, Sebastian Schleidgen, Mark Schweda, and Lars Schwettmann, as well as two public lectures by Stefan Müller-Doohm and Philipp Hübl
       </td>